hossamnasser938/Learning_Functional-Programming-with-JavaScript-Course-Documentation/2. First-Class Functions/first_class_functions.md

     console.log( myCounter.count );  // 55
     console.log( myCounter.currentValue() );  // 1
     ```
-    What happens here is that on assigning a value to a property called ` count ` JavaScript will add a new property with that name to the ` myCounter ` object while still our counter has its value before that assignment.
+    What happens here is that on assigning a value to a property called ` count ` JavaScript will not find that property so it will add a new property with that name to the ` myCounter ` object while still our counter has its value before that assignment.
         * Also we can pass an initial value to the counter.
         ```
         function createCounter( initial ) {